 280 Argilla Road, the Inn at Castle Hill (1860) - Originally built as a farmhouse in the mid-1800's, businessman John Burnham Brown, inherited and expanded it into a larger home with a road system and gardens.
 Richard T. Crane purchased the property in 1910 and spent summers here while his mansion was under construction.
 In 2000, The Trustees of Reservations opened it as “The Inn at Castle Hill.”

-78 East Street, the James Glover hosiery factory (c 1860) - James Glover came to Ipswich from England with a long warp weaving machine about 1845.
+78 East Street, the James Glover house (c 1860) - James Glover came to Ipswich from England with a long warp weaving machine about 1845.
 He worked at the Lower Mills until he opened his own textile factory ca. 1860.
 He manufactured hairnets, knit goods, hoods, and shawls.
 Glover employed 40-50 hands in the Civil War period, but by 1897 the mill was closed.

 25 County Street, the J. Caldwell house (c 1860) - The house at 25 County Street in Ipswich was built in approximately 1860 on a corner of the former Ipswich Jail grounds.
 The 1872 Ipswich map shows the owner as J. Caldwell.
 In 1910 the owner is N. S. Kimball.